akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The look did not escape the Queen's attention.

+“Do not fear to visit your mother, Godfrey.
+I shall—”

+”Mother, may I go too?”
+William interrupted.
+He had abandoned the peacocks and now stood before her, his hands on the back of her chair, imitating his father the King.
+“I am in my eleventh year now, and I would so much love to go with our sister and brother.
+It is not far.”

+Matilda Fitzroy burst into laughter and ruffled her half-brother's hair.
+“He shall talk the wheels off the cart ere we reach the gate.”

+William swatted her hand away, grinning.
+“You are not so old that you cannot be teased, sister.”

+The Queen’s expression flickered – a mother’s warmth, quickly masked.
+She turned to the Chancellor.
+“My lord, can your health cope with such a boisterous intrusion?
+What say you?”

+The Chancellor stepped into their seated circle, his face unreadable.
+He bowed to the Queen, then to William.
+“My lady, I may be infirm of body, but I have survived worse than two princes and a duchess in my solar.”
+His eyes moved to Beatrice, and his mouth twitched – something like a smile.
+“And I have been called far worse things than a goose.”

+Beatrice's face burnt with shame.

+”Then it is settled,” said the Queen.

+The Chancellor raised a hand. ”I have served those who praised me to my face and plotted behind my back.
+A girl who speaks her mind is a gift.
+Do not lose it entirely.”
+He turned back to the Queen.
+“They are welcome, Your Grace.
+All of them.”

+The Queen nodded, satisfied.
+Then she looked at Beatrice – a long, measuring look.

-“Do not fear to visit your mother, Godfrey,” she said.
-“I shall keep Beatrice here under my own shadow.
-For the court should see the King’s future daughter-in-law first as a woman of mercy and charity.”
+“I believe that the King’s future daughter-in-law should be seen first by the royal court as a woman of *mercy* and *charity*.
+Therefore, I shall keep Beatrice safely keep here under my shadow.”

-Beatrice felt a chill that had nothing to do with the wind.
-“How long will the road hold you both?” she asked, her voice barely a whisper. *I will actually miss him.
+Beatrice breathed in sharply.
+She felt a chill that had nothing to do with the wind.
+“May I ask how long the stay?” she asked, her voice barely a whisper. *I will actually miss him.
 Both of them.*

 “A fortnight.
 Perhaps less,” Godfrey replied.
 He reached out as if to touch her hand, then pulled back, remembering court etiquette. *I will miss her odd and her looks of hopeful trust.*

 Young Matilda smiled, a sharp, knowing look.
-“He will write to you, sister.
+“Worry not, my dear Beatrice.
+He will write to you.
 I shall see to the ink and parchment myself.”

 ---